(Hint: It’s not because your ex is a jerk.)

 “I Do” to “I Don’t”

 So, what the heck happens between “I do” and “I don’t” that makes divorce one of the most expensive endeavors any of us will ever experience in a lifetime?
 Well, did you see the 2019 movie drama Marriage Story?
-It’s about a couple that were headed toward a lovely amicable divorce , gracefully navigating from “we” to “me” when bam — lawyers jumped in and hijacked the narrative, turning an otherwise graceful relationship exit into an all-out war.
+It’s about a couple that was headed toward a lovely amicable divorce, gracefully navigating from “we” to “me” when bam — lawyers jumped in and hijacked the narrative, turning an otherwise graceful relationship exit into an all-out war.
 And while Marriage Story was accurate in so many ways — it doesn’t tell the whole story.
 In fact, I wish it was the whole story.
 If that were the case (that some lawyers are just greedier than others), well that would be something we could fix.
 Maybe not overnight, but we could definitely move in that direction by exposing the villains and educating consumers.

 But unfortunately, the entire divorce system is part of the problem.
 And it’s just not something that can be easily fixed.
 Let me explain.